VSLG2020/Redux_Shop/README.md

 * For development, simply install all dependencies by running `npm install` in the root, client,and server terminals.
 Follow by seeding using run `npm run seed`.
 Run `npm start` to begin running the application.

 * To use the deployed app, simply visit the heroku deployed link, create a user in the sign up form, and shop.
 Upon checking out, you will be taken to the checkout page using stripe.

-## Contributers

-I am the Sole contributor for this project

-## Status

-This project is completed to grading standards.

 ## Questions